-The Council has a designated Scrutiny Officer who is responsible for promoting the role of the Council's Overview and Scrutiny arrangements; providing support to the Council's Overview and Scrutiny Committee and sub-committees including Place Select Committee and People Select Committee and their members and to provide support and guidance to:
+The Council has a designated Scrutiny Officer who is responsible for promoting the role of the Council's Overview and Scrutiny arrangements; providing support to the Council's Overview and Scrutiny Committee framework and their members and to provide support and guidance to:

 - a) Members of the Council; - b) Members of the executive (Cabinet); and - c) Officers of the Council in relation to the functions of the Council's Overview and Scrutiny arrangements.
-The Council will also ensure that appropriate officer support is provided to enable the Overview and Scrutiny Committee and sub-committees to deliver their agreed work programmes and responsibilities. - 8.13 The Council's scrutiny functions are dispensed by both the Overview and Scrutiny Co-ordinating and Call in Committee, the two Scrutiny Select Committees and the four Scrutiny Performance Panels.
-All the Scrutiny Committees and Panels are held in public.
-The Performance Panels included in Article 9 are Scrutiny Panels that may oversee discrete policy areas and are responsible for examining and analysing specific services or issues that fall within their specific portfolios as part of the Council's overall scrutiny function.
+The Council will also ensure that appropriate officer support is provided to enable the Overview and Scrutiny Committees to deliver their agreed work programmes and responsibilities. - 8.13 The Council's scrutiny functions are dispensed by the Overview and Scrutiny Co-ordinating and Call in Committee and the six other Scrutiny Committees as shown below.
+All the Scrutiny Committees are held in public.